 - Disciplinary actions

-- Students violating policies C-10 concerning copyrighted material will be informed of the immediate loss of both the wireless network connection and various College network resources should such activities continue.
+- Students violating policies concerning copyrighted material will be informed of the immediate loss of both their GBC Wi-Fi connection as well as access to various other College network resources, should such activities continue.

-- Students violating policy A-5 concerning excessive noise and not responding to the request by College staff to reduce the noise level may be asked to leave the area.
-Continued abuse of this policy will be reported to the Dean of Students and may result in the loss of the computing privileges for the area for which the violation has occurred.
+- Students violating policies concerning excessive noise and not responding to the request by College staff to reduce the noise level may be asked to leave the area.
+Continued abuse of this policy will be reported to the Vice President of Student Affairs and Athletics and may result in the loss of the computing privileges for the area where the violation occurred.

-- Any student found in violation of any of these policies may be subject to the loss of their access to one or all of the College network resources for a period of time and will be reported to the Dean of Students for action.
+- Any student found in violation of any of these policies may be subject to the loss of their access to one or all of the College technology resources for a period of time and will be reported to the Vice President of Student Affairs and Athletics for disciplinary action.

-- Any illegal violations may result in the immediate loss of the use of all GBC network resources and will be reported to the Dean of Students.
+- Any illegal violations may result in the immediate loss of the use of all GBC technology resources and will be reported to the Vice President of Student Affairs and Athletics.

-- The student's network account will be immediately locked and referred by the Office of Information Technology to the Dean of Students in the event of a network threat.
+- A student's GBC Network Account will be immediately locked and referred by the Office of Information Technology to the Vice President of Student Affairs and Athletics in the event of a network threat related to that account.

 - Changes to This Policy